Epicodus-Curriculum/career-services-full-stack/student-success-skills.md

 Coding is just one piece of the puzzle to becoming a great developer.
 In this lesson,  we will dig into the practical skills that will help you be successful at Epicodus and beyond.
 This includes skills like time management, organization, meeting assignment objectives, and building positive habits.

-First, we’ll take a look at the Career and Code Review Submission Schedule for both full-time and part-time classes.
-You’ve seen this information previously, but we have found that repetition helps reduce confusion as you begin to complete code and career reviews in class. .
+First, we'll take a look at the Career and Code Review Submission Schedule for both full-time and part-time classes.
+You've seen this information previously, but we have found that repetition helps reduce confusion as you begin to complete code and career reviews in class. .
 Take a look at the example calendars below:

 ### Full-Time Career & Code Review Example Schedule